acg/alangrow.com/content/blog/dream-deploys-atomic-zero-downtime-deployments.html.md

       }
     }

 Are you afraid to deploy?
-Do deployments always mean downtime, leaving your site in an inconsistent state for a window of time, or both?
+Do deployments always mean either downtime, leaving your site in an inconsistent state for a while, or both?
 It doesn't have to be this way!

 Let's conquer our fear.
 Let's deploy whenever we damn well feel like it.